2017 Bangladesh textbooks criticism: Criticism

-On the back cover of a class three book, under a photo of Prime Minister Sheikh Hasina, a sentence in English was misspelled.
+On the back cover of a grade three book, under a photo of Prime Minister Sheikh Hasina, a sentence in English was misspelled.
 While trying to express the idea of "hurting" someone, the word "heart" was written as in the organ (heart).
-That is, in the Hindu Religious Studies book of class three, the sentence [‘পরনিন্দা ভালো না’] ("Backbiting is not good") was removed and replaced with "DO NOT HURT ANYBODY," according to officials of the Ministry of Primary and Mass Education.
+That is, in the Hindu Religious Studies book of grade three, the sentence [‘পরনিন্দা ভালো না’] ("Backbiting is not good") was removed and replaced with "DO NOT HURT ANYBODY," according to officials of the Ministry of Primary and Mass Education.
 However, Udichi President Professor Safiuddin criticized the praise of the head of the government on the back covers of the books, saying, “By placing a shameless example of party flattery on the back cover, the entire textbook has been turned into a political pamphlet.”

-In the class four book “Bangladesh and Global Studies,” on page 78 in the writing about the 1971 Liberation War, the word [মুক্তিযুদ্ধ] (Liberation War) was sometimes written correctly and sometimes incorrectly as [মুকতিযুদ্ধ], and the name [বঙ্গবন্ধু] (Bangabandhu) was split with [ঙ] (ng) and [গ] (g) written separately.
+In the grade four book “Bangladesh and Global Studies,” on page 78 in the writing about the 1971 Liberation War, the word [মুক্তিযুদ্ধ] (Liberation War) was sometimes written correctly and sometimes incorrectly as [মুকতিযুদ্ধ], and the name [বঙ্গবন্ধু] (Bangabandhu) was split with [ঙ] (ng) and [গ] (g) written separately.

-In class five, Hefazat-e-Islami objected to Humayun Azad's Poem Book, claiming that the poem was against the Muslims’ holy book "The Holy Quran."
+In a grade five book, Hefazat-e-Islami objected to Humayun Azad's Poem Book, claiming that the poem was against the Muslims’ holy book "The Holy Quran."
 When the poem was removed from this year's textbook, many believed it happened because of the demands of Hefazat-e-Islami.

-In the class eight textbook, to protect female students from sexual harassment, strategies were suggested such as not staying home alone, not wearing clothes that attract attention, and not going out with known or unknown people.
+In the grade eight textbook, to protect female students from sexual harassment, strategies were suggested such as not staying home alone, not wearing clothes that attract attention, and not going out with unknown people.
 These suggestions sparked reactions on social media and other platforms.

-On the other hand, in the class eight storybook "Anandopath" (Joyful Reading), all seven stories were translations of foreign authors' stories.
+On the other hand, in the grade eight storybook "Anandopath" (Joyful Reading), all seven stories were translations of foreign authors' stories.